Yufanggg/causal_structural_learning_score_based/README.md

 ## Overview

-A tutorial of method for causality learning: score-based.
-However, the concepts regarding markov equivence class \& mini adjustment set are shared with other methods reagarding causality learning.
+This repository provides a tutorial on score-based methods for causality learning.
+It also covers concepts such as Markov equivalence class and minimal adjustment set, which are applicable to other causality learning methods.

 ## Table of Contents